digitalottoman/data-repository/datasetMetadata_FeyzullahLibrary_Sample.md

 **Your contact information:** UCSD nshafir@ucsd.edu

-**Name of dataset:** Sample of the Endowed of the Library of Feyzullah Efendi c.
+**Name of dataset:** Sample of books listed in the endowment of şeyhülislam Feyzullah Efendi c.
 1700

 **Brief description:** Spreadsheet of information taken from the endowment deed of the madrasa of Feyzullah Efendi in Istanbul.
 Specifically looked at section of books.